UChicagoCANONLab/automated-assessment/static-analysis/README.md

 Summer 2019 Update/Use:

-The use of these files relies on a directory structure that can be found in toolchain.txt.
+The use of these files relies on a directory structure that can be found in toolchain.txt, which should be read after this.

-Additionally, python3, pip3, and the supporting modules must be installed.
+Additionally, `python3`, `pip3`, and the supporting modules must be installed.
 The required modules can be found in `requirements.txt`.
 All modules in this file can be installed by running `pip3 install -r requirements.txt`.

+If additional modules are required later on, it is recommended to set up a virtual environment, installing `virtualenv`, so that `requirements.txt` can be updated with only modules specific to this project.

 run.py: python3 run.py (path to CSV file of commands, each referencing a Scratch Studio)